 During the 581 flights of the EFM program, the X-31 flew well beyond the aerodynamic limits of any conventional aircraft by demonstrating controlled flight at 70 degrees AOA, a controlled roll at around 70 degrees AOA, and a rapid minimum radius, 180-degree turn using a post-stall maneuver, dubbed the “Herbst Maneuver” after Wolfgang Herbst, a German proponent of using post-stall flight in air-to-air combat.

 On January 19, 1995, near the end of a 43-minute mission, ice formed in one of the X-31’s pitot tubes, incorrect data was sent to the flight control’s computers and the aircraft oscillated uncontrollably and pitched.
 The pilot ejected safely and the plane crashed near the northern edge of Edwards Air Force Base, Edwards, Calif.

 The remaining X-31 went on to fly 21 demonstration flights at the 1995 Paris Air Show, where its performance wowed the crowds.
 Following the EFM program’s conclusion in June 1995, this aircraft was transferred to the U.S. Navy Test Pilot School at the Patuxent River Naval Air Station in Maryland.

-In April 2000, it was returned to service when the Vectoring ESTOL (extremely short takeoff and landing) Control and Tailless Operational Research (VECTOR) program began.
+In January 2000, the Vectoring ESTOL (extremely short takeoff and landing) Control and Tailless Operational Research (VECTOR) program began.
 Partners were the Boeing research and development organization, Phantom Works, the U.S. Navy, BWB and EADS.